What is Artifuse?

 Each buyer must choose from a list of supported delivery options at checkout.
 All sellers with Artifuse can choose whether to allow any buyer of their work to collect their purchase from them in person.
 A buyer that selects to collect their purchase in person will be given the seller's telephone number and email address following a sale, and they will then be responsible for contacting the seller to organise a time to take delivery.
 The time and location of a personal delivery is by mutual agreement at the discretion of the seller.
 Alternatively, a buyer can choose from a range of delivery services offered by our partner couriers.
 In this case, the seller is responsible for choosing a time for the courier service to collect the artwork, from the shipping address that they have listed with our site.
 Under both of these alternatives, the seller is responsible for packaging the artwork prior to collection – see our tips for packaging.

 Can I choose my own courier service?

 If you would like to use your own courier service following a sale, then you should contact us so that we can put you in touch with the buyer.
-You will need to agree revised terms of sale with the seller before proceeding.
+You will need to agree revised terms of sale with the buyer before proceeding.